gsouf/google-url/README.md

 **BE AWARE**

-The proxyPool section will soon be moved to another package and it is going to be refactored.
+The proxyPool section will soon be moved to another package and it is going to be refactored (only proxy pools, not proxy objects).

 Features